dannieRope/ForesightBI-Virtual-Internship-for-Power-BI-Developers/README.md

 7 Sales2023-2025

 When loading the dataset into the Power Query Editor, it seems that everything is in order except for the DimEmployees table.
-To correct this,I promoted the first rows of the DimEmployees table as headers.
-Additionally,I appended the Sales2022 and Sales2023-2025 tables, since they share the same column names, enabling me to access sales details from 2022 to 2025 seamlessly.
+To correct this, I promoted the first rows of the DimEmployees table as headers.
+Additionally, I appended the Sales2022 and Sales2023-2025 tables since they share the same column names, enabling me to access sales details from 2022 to 2025 seamlessly.

 To use the first rows in the DimEmployees table as headers,I followed these steps: